daostack/arc.js_legacy/docs/Events.md

 !!! note
     `txEventInfo.options` will usually contain the options you passed in, with default values added.
 But in the case of `DAO.new`, it will not contain the default values.
 If you need the default values then instead of subscribing to "txReceipts.DAO.new" you can subscribe to "txReceipts.DaoCreator" and receive events published by  [DaoCreatorWrapper.forgeOrg](api/classes/DaoCreatorWrapper#forgeOrg) and [DaoCreatorWrapper.setSchemes](api/classes/DaoCreatorWrapper#setSchemes).
 Currently this would otherwise be the same as subscribing to "txReceipts.DAO.new", though it cannot be guaranteed it will always be the case in future versions of Arc.js.

+<a name="accountchanges"></a>
+### Account Changes
+You can subscribe to an event that is published whenever the current account changes.
+See [InitializeArcOptions.watchForAccountChanges](/api/interfaces/InitializeArcOptions#watchForAccountChanges).

 ### Specifying Events
 You specify which event to which you wish to subscribe using a string as an event specifier (or in the code, the event "topic").
 The event specifier typically incorporates an Arc contract name which will map to events published by a wrapper class for that contract.
 For example, the event specifier "txReceipts.DaoCreator" refers to "txReceipts" events published by [DaoCreatorWrapper](api/classes/DaoCreatorWrapper).